 Going for a community manager position?
 Show your interviewer you know the best way to measure an online community by brushing up with our Community Value and Metrics Report first.

 Love ’em or hate ’em, job interviews are something most of us face throughout our careers.

 Let’s be honest here — an interview is an unnatural experience.
 You have to flex your skills at small talk.
 You have to openly explain your weaknesses to strangers.
 While you’re confident you can do the job in question, you’re not so confident you can talk about why you’re the one they should hire.
 That’s why we’ve written this comprehensive guide to arm you with what you need to succeed.
 I’ve found myself on both sides of the interview table throughout the years.
 I began as a fresh-faced college graduate not even knowing what a community manager was.
 Fast forward a couple of years and I have been fortunate enough to be able to help others get their start in the wonderful world of community.
 And now, after taking a career break to travel, I’ve found myself back in the interviewee hot seat again.

-This article is intended to help you prepare for an interview and show a hiring manager why you’re the best candidate for the role.
+This article will prepare you for an interview and help you to show a hiring manager why you’re the best candidate for the role.
 Hiring managers, this article will help you craft truly illuminating community manager interviews after you’ve written the perfect community job description.